milanpiskla/excaligen/README.md

 json_data = xd.json()
 ```

----
 ## About the Author ✍️
-My name is Milan Piskla, I love Excalidraw and wanted to make it easier to generate diagrams programmatically.
-This library is the result of my passion, aiming to help others automate and enhance their diagram creation process.✨
+My name is Milan Piskla.
+My career as a developer is over; now I'm just coding for fun 😊.